sybrew/the-seo-framework/readme.txt

 		* The SEO Bar no longer incorretly tells that CPT categories or tags are discouraged from indexing via the global settings.
 		* WC Shop and Blog pages canonical URLs now correctly output pagination.
 		* WC Shop and Blog pages shortlink URLs now correctly output pagination.
-		* TODO Search pages now correctly output pagination. // TODO REGRESSION?
+		* Search pages now correctly output pagination.
 		* The title metabox's example title (from the latest post) can now be substituted for the example title when empty.
 		* Term titles no longer have their HTML tags stripped in the generated SEO titles by default.
 		* When no blog description or tagline is set, the left/right example titles are no longer partially emptied when JS is deactivated.